tiffanyluu/petrealm/README.md

 - Vercel: Current hosting platform for the frontend.
 - Serverless Framework: Simplifies deployment of backend resources to AWS.
 - AWS Amplify: In progress — migrating frontend hosting to Amplify with CI/CD.

+---

+## Future Plans

+- **User Accounts:** Implement user authentication to give each player their own unique instance of the game, ensuring pets aren’t shared across all players.
+- **New Features:** Expand gameplay with fun additions, such as:
+    - Introduce a "Mood" stat influenced by hunger levels and feeding.
+Happy pets could have little sparkle effects, while neglected pets might look sad.
+    - Let players choose different backgrounds for their pet profile.
+    - More variety of mythical pets.
+    - Option to change current pet name.